 You also need to remember Section 15 (d) that states: The fact that disclosure of informaiton might be misinterpreted or misunderstood by any person is irrelevant and must not be taken into account.

 However, if you cannot legitimately refuse to release the information, then the information must be released.
-You also need to remember attempting to withhold information without valid grounds is a criminal offence, to you and any other staff involved in such an attempt.
+You also need to remember attempting to withhold information without valid grounds is a criminal offence, by you and any other staff involved in such an attempt.